redFrik/udk18-Discrete_Structures/udk171123/README.md

 unity3d
 ==

-note: this will also work really well in 2D but to get good results add a light by selecting GameObject / Light / Directional Light
+note: this will also work really well in 2D.

 * start unity and create a new **3D** project. give it a name (here text)
 * create a new script by selecting Assets / Create / C# Script